agrif/debian-sockit/guide.md

     $ sudo chroot mnt/ apt-get install locales ntp openssh-server sudo

+These commands have started a few services accidentally.
+You can kill them with:

+    $ sudo killall mnt/usr/bin/qemu-arm-static

 By default, the SSH server allows logging in remotely as root.
 This is a pretty bad idea, so edit *mnt/etc/ssh/sshd_config* and change the following line: